Stymphalus (Arcadia): Archaeology

 Its site is located near the modern Stymfalia.
 Anastasios Orlandos excavated parts of the site for the Archaeological Society of Athens between 1924 and 1930.
 Since 1982, excavations of the site on the north shore of Lake Stymphalia have been under way, directed by Hector Williams for the University of British Columbia.
-Archaeological surveys and excavations have revealed a town refounded in the 4th century BCE.
+Archaeological surveys and excavations have revealed a town refounded in the 4th century BCE; the Bronze Age and early classical Stymphalus has not been precisely located.
 The later city was laid out on a grid plan, with six-meter (19 ft) wide roads running north–south every 30 m, which intersected major east–west avenues at intervals over a hundred metres (300 ft).
-Houses have also been identified, as have a theatre, a palaestra, a fountain house, several temples, and the sanctuary, where an inscription preserving the letters POLIAD... ("of Athena Polias") found by Orlandos in 1925, but now lost, seems to indicate Athena Polias as the divinity worshipped, though no further confirmation of this has been found.
+Houses have also been identified, as have a theatre, a palaestra, a fountain house, several temples, and the sanctuary, where an inscription preserving the letters POLIAD... ("of Athena Polias") – found by Orlandos in 1925, but now lost – seems to indicate Athena Polias as the divinity worshipped, though no further confirmation of this has been found.
 A graffito on a sherd from the site refers to the goddess of childbirth, Eilythyia.
 Large quantities of jewelry (mostly copper or bronze) suggest a sanctuary frequented by women; the partially preserved statue of a child supports the kourotrophic interpretation of the cult.
 In an annex to the temple, several dozen loom weights suggest the further presence of Athena in a weaving workshop.
 The sanctuary was destroyed, probably by the Romans in 146 BCE, but later seems to have been at least revisited to judge from early to mid-Roman pottery lamps from the area.
-Four small cemeteries of the late 4th to mid 6th centuries CE attest to small scale Late Roman and Early Byzantine settlement in the area although no architectural remains of houses or church have yet been found.
+Excavations in 14 other areas of the town have revealed modest remains of Hellenistic houses but a fine early Roman villa destroyed in an earthquake around 40 CE, perhaps occupied by descendants of Octavian's veterans who were settled in the northern Peloponnese after the battle of Actium.
+Marble furniture and fine painted wall plaster indicated a high standard of living.
+A cavalry sword and shield suggest the owner might have been a veteran officer of the Roman army.
+Elsewhere there is a substantial scene building from a theatre, a monumental propylon and a keyhole shaped building (perhaps an heroon to the city's legendary founder), and a still functioning fountain house of the 4th century BCE.
+Five small cemeteries of the late 4th to mid 6th centuries CE attest to small scale Late Roman and Early Byzantine settlement in the area although no architectural remains of houses or church have yet been found.
 Just north of the ancient city is the 13th c.
 Cistercian monastery of Zaraka, built by the Franks when they occupied much of Greece in the early 13th century.
+Excavations directed by Dr. Sheila Campbell of the University of Toronto revealed that although occupied by the monks for half a century (ca. 1225-1275 CE) and then abandoned it was resettled by unknown people in the late 14th c.
+CE and occupied into the 16th c.